skittles9823/QuickSwitch/README.md

 ## Requirements:

-- Latest version of Magisk
+- Latest version of Magisk or KernelSU
 - Android 9+

 ## Installation: